sengac/gitfeatures-spec/o8bMAFXTDTlNHcU7HseFL.md

-- can't rename a node
-- can't rollback
+- can't rollback - shouldn't be able to if nothing has been committed yet!
-- other weirdness... needs full investigation and cleaning.